yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 ### Customer objections

-1. "We do not want to be locked in to a specific source control repository.
-We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework"
+1. We do not want to be locked in to a specific source control repository.
+We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework

-2. "We do not want the developers to be able to make changes to the Azure resources even though they will have access to make source code changes"
+2. We do not want the developers to be able to make changes to the Azure resources even though they will have access to make source code changes

-3. "If developers can deploy directly to the cloud, will that expose us to the same quality problems we had before when untested code was promoted to production?"
+3. If developers can deploy directly to the cloud, will that expose us to the same quality problems we had before when untested code was promoted to production?

-4. "How much of an impact will these process changes have on our development cadence?
-Will learning this place a new burden on the developers?"
+4. How much of an impact will these process changes have on our development cadence?
+Will learning this place a new burden on the developers?

-5. "Our developers are already having a challenge learning how to use Git---will adding a continuous deployment system on top of that slow them down and confuse them even more?"
+5. Our developers are already having a challenge learning how to use Git---will adding a continuous deployment system on top of that slow them down and confuse them even more?

 ### Infographic for common scenarios